The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-Unfortunately, he did not.
-It seemeth that he was concealing the name for a reason.
+Alas, he did not.
+It seemed he withheld the name for a reason.

 MARCIA.

-If that is the case, then we must discover, who is that particular Senator forthwith.
+If that be the case, then we must needs discover who that particular senator is—and swiftly.

 ECLECTUS.

-I perceived a serious tone in the voice of the emperor.
+I perceived a serious tone in the Emperor’s voice.

 MARCIA.